videogame-archive/romhack-archive/docs/contributor-guide.md

 | **Order** | **Name**        | **Description**                                                                                                                                                                                                                                                                                                                                       |
 |-----------|-----------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 17        | **Restoration** | Fixes a myriad of problems, making extensive changes to the game rom, making a game that was unplayable otherwise, playable again.                                                                                                                                                                                                                    |

+## Applying Patches

+When applying multiple patches, use the following sorting priorities:
+1. Patches that require a certain order to be fully functional must use this order (ex. if changes from Retouch X are overwritten by Overhaul Y, use the order: Overhaul Y, Retouch X).
+2. Patches with different category labels are sorted by the order in the category table (ex.
+Themed A, Fix D, EasyType C, Tweak B).
+3. Patches with the same category labels are sorted alphabetically based on the hack names (ex.
+Fix A, Fix B).

 ## Romhack Rom Naming Convention